Afghanistan Biodiversity: Animal and Plant Species and What Is Under Threat

 • 39 species and 8 subspecies in Afghanistan are currently listed as globally threatened with extinction.

-• Conserving Afghanistan’s biodiversity is crucial to protect its unique species and their habitats.
+• Conserving Afghanistan’s biodiversity is crucial to protecting its unique species and their habitats.

 • Urgent action is needed to address the threats and preserve Afghanistan’s rich natural heritage for future generations.